 If you’re interested in lowering your tax burden by deducting the interest on a business loan from a family member or friend, detailed documentation will be critical.
 This includes a promissory note signed by both parties at the origination of the loan, repayment at a similar rate of interest to what you’d pay to a bank or traditional lender, and keeping detailed records of all payments.

-The other important distinction to note when figuring out if interest on business loans is tax deductible is whether or not you’ve spent the loaned funds.
+The other important distinction to note when figuring out business loan interest tax deductions is whether or not you’ve spent the loaned funds.

 If the funds from your business loan are just sitting in your business bank account, the interest isn’t tax deductible.
 Even if you’re paying off the principal and interest of your loan.
 You have to actually use the cash you’ve been issued in order to be eligible for the deduction.
 Money that is left in the bank and goes unspent is considered an investment and not an expense, which is why that interest isn’t tax deductible.